U2EZNeko/PPG-Public/README.md

 I'm more than happy to extend the scripts myself and through your Pull Requests.

-The .json files can easily be extended, you can find a list of genres and moods in the .idea folder -> genres.txt is a list of all unique genres on MY server.
+The .json files can easily be extended, you can find a list of genres and moods in the .idea folder -> Usefulstuff Folder contains genres.txt it's a list of all unique genres on MY server.
 You may have a genre on your server that I do not have.

-I used AI to generate the genre_groups, you can do the same by feeding it both files or at least the json formatting.
-Make sure the "name" of the genre_group is unique.
+I used AI to generate the genre_groups, you can do the same by feeding it both files or at least the json formatting and genres.
+Make sure the "name" of the genre_group is unique and avoid creating groups that are too similar to each other.

 ### Content table